frconor-ebook/meditations/_posts/2025-09-11-all-the-glory-to-god.md

 Our Lord contemplates our lives and has His hand outstretched each day for what we can offer Him.
 He accepts whatever we really do for Him.
 We get our own sad recompense for the rest here below.

-"The suggestions of vanity and pride and the impulses of the flesh are not difficult to recognize," St. Josemaría says in *The Way*(Point 788), "...and you fight and, with grace, you conquer.
+"The suggestions of vanity and pride and the impulses of the flesh are not difficult to recognize," St. Josemaría says in *The Way* (Point 788), "...and you fight and, with grace, you conquer.
 But the motives that inspire you, even in the holiest actions, do not seem clear; and deep down inside you hear a voice which makes you see human reasons in such a subtle way that your soul is invaded by the disturbing thought that you don't act as you should---for pure Love, solely and exclusively to give God all his glory.
 React at once each time and say, 'Lord, for myself I want nothing.
 All for your glory and for Love.'"

 This was the attitude of Our Lady when she learned the plans that God had for her.
-"Behold, the handmaid of the Lord" (Luke 1:38).

-'I'm just here to serve, to do whatever it is that you want.'

-"Be it done unto me according to your word" (*ibid*.).
+"Behold, the handmaid of the Lord..."---I'm just here to serve, to do whatever it is that you want.---"Be it done unto me according to your word" (Luke 1:38).

 The life of Our Lady was a life of continual praise and glory to God.
 Mary, may you help us to live in that same way.

 *I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I ask your help to put them into practice.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*